santorasu/BanglaTravels_React/README.md

 ## Technologies Used

-- **HTML5**: For the structure and content of the web pages.
+- **React**: Core framework for building the user interface and managing component state
+- **Vite**: Next-generation frontend tooling for faster development and optimized builds
+- **React Router**: For handling client-side routing between different views
-- **CSS3**: For styling and responsive design, including animations and media queries.
+- **CSS Modules**: For component-scoped styling and better CSS organization
 - **JavaScript**: Enhances user interactivity, such as smooth scrolling and image slider functionality.
 - **Google Fonts**: For modern and clean typography.